jefflinwood/zapcircle/docs/src/content/docs/guides/create-behaviors.md

 npx zapcircle analyze jsx .
 ```

-Svalbard will find each JSX React component in the directory that you specify, and then process that component.
+ZapCircle will find each JSX React component in the directory that you specify, and then process that component.

 ## Example behavior